OneHundredCoffee is reader-supported, and some products displayed may earn us an affiliate commission. Details

 Imagine starting your day with a warm cup of coffee infused with lixisenatide – a combination that could potentially provide dual benefits for individuals with T2DM.
 Coffee is one of the most popular beverages worldwide and has been extensively studied for its health effects.
 Recent research suggests that combining coffee consumption with GLP-1 receptor agonists like lixisenatide may offer additional advantages in glucose control and metabolic health.

 Lixisenatide belongs to the class of GLP-1 receptor agonists that are administered subcutaneously once daily, making it an attractive option for patients seeking convenience and ease of use.
 The drug stimulates insulin secretion when blood glucose levels are elevated while simultaneously reducing glucagon release from pancreatic alpha cells.
 This dual mechanism helps to maintain optimal blood sugar levels throughout the day.
-When combined with coffee, lixisenatide may exhibit synergistic effects on glucose metabolism due to their shared impact on gut hormones.
+When combined with coffee, lixisenatide may exhibit synergistic effects on glucose metabolism due to its shared impact on gut hormones.

 Coffee contains bioactive compounds such as chlorogenic acids and caffeine that can modulate incretin hormone secretion, including GLP-1 production.
 In addition to stimulating insulin release, these compounds may enhance incretin-mediated effects by prolonging gastric emptying and increasing satiety.
 Several studies have investigated the potential benefits of combining coffee consumption with GLP-1 receptor agonists.
 One study published in the Journal of Clinical Endocrinology and Metabolism found that coffee intake enhanced the glucose-lowering effects of exenatide, another GLP-1 receptor agonist similar to lixisenatide.